Krittika20/EmailClassifierers/README.md

 # Mini-ML-Projects
-Classifying Email with help of various ML algorithms .
+Classifying Email with the help of various ML algorithms .